naridas/CV/README.md

 #### University of Greenwich (2011 to 2014)

 - Marine Engineering Technology
-- combination of Mechanical & Wlectrical engineer
 - 2:1 BEng
+- Combination of Mechanical & Electrical engineering
 - Did Matlab and CAD: Solidworks AutoCAD
 - 81% on Final Year Project: Using Matlab to help test with Super Hydrophobic coating on a ship model